TV Show Review: Sherlock Series 2 (2012)

 Thanks to excellent acting and writing, the stories continue to develop the character of Sherlock Holmes and keep the audiences interested in every case he gets involved with.

 If you enjoyed the first series, you’ll definitely enjoy this continuation.
-IT only continues to improve on the previous series and keep me engaged.
+IT only continues to improve on the previous series and kept me engaged.

 I won’t be buying this for my personal collection, but it is a must-buy for fans of the previous season of this series.
 You can also check to see if your local library has it since it is a very popular show.

-It is currently streaming on Netflix and that’s how I’m watching the series.
+It is currently streaming on FuboTV and I watched the season before it left Netflix.
 It is well worth your time to watch, it is a fun and engaging series.
 It is worth your money if you’re willing to buy it physically or digitally.
 I’m content just to watch the series, but I can happily recommend this series to anyone that wants an interesting take on the Sherlock Holmes stories and you don’t mind a modern update to the setting.
-It’s a lot of fun and I’m looking forward to watching Series 3 on Netflix.
+It’s a lot of fun and I watched season 3 before it left Netflix and moved to FuboTV.

 © 2019 ReViewMeMedia